kubernetes/kubernetes/docs/proposals/kubelet-eviction.md

 * valid `operator` tokens are `<`
 * valid `quantity` tokens must match the quantity representation used by Kubernetes

-If threhold criteria are met, the `kubelet` will take pro-active action to attempt to reclaim the starved compute resource associated with the eviction signal.
+If threshold criteria are met, the `kubelet` will take pro-active action to attempt to reclaim the starved compute resource associated with the eviction signal.

 The `kubelet` will support soft and hard eviction thresholds.